Alan Turing

 War and Computers

 After the war, Turing worked on the Automatic Computing Engine at the National Physical Laboratory and then at the University of Manchester.
+NPL records that he moved there in 1945, produced plans for the ACE in 1946, and later contributed to Manchester Mark I work before returning to machine-intelligence questions.
 His computer-design work connected the abstract universal machine to practical electronic machinery, programming, chess, mathematical research, and early visions of computers as general intellectual tools.

 Turing also worked on mathematical biology, including morphogenesis.
 This matters for AI history because his interests were not confined to calculation.
 He repeatedly returned to the relation between formal systems, physical embodiment, learning, pattern formation, and mind.